Home Game Reviews Forges of Ravenshire Review

 Game Experience:

 That was just a brief overview.
 There is a lot happening in this game, but hopefully, that was enough to give you an idea.
 At its heart this is a resource conversion game—turn stuff into other stuff, and maybe into other stuff after that, so you can get gold and win.
-In itself, that mechanism can feel dry or arbitrary, but with some unique twists, it can turn into a lot more.
+That mechanism can feel dry or arbitrary, but with some unique twists, it can turn into a lot more.

 There are several things Forges of Ravenshire does to elevate itself above just a game of endless conversions.
 The first is the “place a die, take a die” mechanism.”
 This adds weight to each placement decision because you’re considering so many facets of that decision: “If I place this number here, I’ll get leather… then I could take from over here to get ore, but I really want a green die, and I really need a die with a value of 5, but if I place a die over here I’ll get a relic that lets me change the value…”